 From 2012-2016, 191 students attend J. Harley Bonds Career Center, with 56 attending the Fine Arts Center and 6 attending the Golden Strip Career Center.
+In 2016-2017 Riverside High School has 41 students at Bonds and 1 student at Golden Strip Career Center, along with 20 students studying at the Fine Arts Center.
 J. Harley Bonds Career Center offers students the opportunity to pursue a technical career interest while earning high school credits and possibly dual college credits.
 Students can earn licenses and or national certification in their area of interest.
 Programs include Agriculture Science, Automotive Technology, Building Construction, Computer Science, Culinary Arts, Health Science, and Welding.
 Our students are also welcome to attend other career centers that offer classes that J. Harley Bonds Career Center does not currently have.
 In the past we have had students attend Golden Strip for their Child Care program and Donaldson Center for their Aircraft Maintenance program.
 We had one career development facilitator through May 2012 and through her efforts, Riverside students experienced career lunches, shadowing programs, on-site field trips, and career education information throughout the school year.
 Every other year, Riverside students were able to participate in Career Day where representatives from different fields of interest speak to groups of interested students.
 Counselors with our guidance department met one on one with students and their parents for their Individual Graduation Plan to discuss what career the student is interested in pursuring as well as Riverside High School courses that would be beneficial for that career path.
 These career discussions and assessments are to help the students see their strengths and weaknesses and how their personality matches up with different careers and career clusters.
-Riverside has 3 special education classes in which students work on an Occupational Diploma: Learning Disabled/ self-contained, Learning Disabled/ Neurological/self-contained, and Intellectual Disabled/Neurological/self-contained.
+Riverside has 3 special education classes in which students work on an Occupational Diploma; Learning Disabled/ self-contained, Learning Disabled/ Neurological/self-contained, and Intellectual Disabled/Neurological/self-contained.
 These classes focus on vocational training, with the goal of co-op employment in the senior year.
 The Occupational Diploma students attend the career center their sophomore year where they are exposed to all the programs offered by J. Harley Bonds.
 If the student in the Occupational Program is successful at the career center their sophomore year, he may be invited back to attend a regular education program of their choice.
 The goal for the student is to complete the program at the career center and be employable in that field during the second half of their senior year.
 Students in the Occupational Program are required to complete 360 hours of paid employment in lieu of passing the HSAP exam to graduate with an Occupational Diploma.